Screening Programme

 Kihlberg & Henry Slow Violence 2018

-The screening will be followed by a discussion with multimedia artist Imogen Stidworthy
+The screening will be followed by a discussion between the artists and Gareth Bell-Jones

 by Whitstable Biennale 2018 funded by Arts Council England and the Elephant Trust